Help Build a Sustainable Energy Future

 The Master of Engineering: Sustainable Systems Engineering program consists of 30 credits, including a series of foundational and applied courses, business and professional courses and a capstone project.
 The standard completion time is three years.

-Courses range in topic from sustainable energy systems to innovation to sustainable building systems.
+Courses range in topic from renewable energy systems to energy efficiency to sustainable building systems.

 Connected Learning Essentials